 If I’m being critical here I do have two minor issues with this song.
 First, back to the rapping for a second.
 There’s someone rapping on this track with a voice effect on to make it sound deep.
 Since Prince is credited with vocals on the track I can only assume it’s him.
 In my opinion this track relies too heavily on the deep voice effect.
 Prince’s singing is cool as it is.
 No need to insert the deep voice effect.
 My other nit pick is that Prince has a vocal phenom in Ledisi on this track and she’s mostly relegated to background duty.
 That’s like having a Ferrari and only using it to run to the post office.
 Less deep voice guy.
 More Ledisi.
 She has a fantastic and unique voice.
 Take advantage.

 It’s been a pleasure checking out a Prince track I haven’t heard before.
-I’m gonna give it 3 out of 5 stars.
 I need to find a way to add this to my Prince playlist on Apple Music so I hear it more often.

 On a sad note, I just learned of the passing of rapper Malik Abdul Baset, better known as Malik B. from The Roots.
 The Roots have been one of my favorite bands for 25 years and Malik B. was a key member of the group in the early years.
 While the cause of death is not known, I know that Malik battled with addiction.
 I don’t want to speculate that it had anything to do with his death, but I bring it up because I always wonder “what if” whenever I hear him.
 In my opinion Black Thought is the greatest MC who ever lived and Malik B. not only rapped alongside him for years, but clearly belonged there and shone equally bright.
 Drugs have derailed yet another promising career and possibly life.
 Today Black Thought posted, “I always felt as if I possessed only a mere fraction of your true gift and potential.”
 That’s high praise coming from the GOAT.
 Sadly, Malik B. may be remembered for what could’ve been.
 Wherever he is now, I hope his demons are behind him and he’s found peace.
 Please enjoy some of Malik B’s early work on the track that made me fall in love with The Roots – “Proceed” – as well as an amazing Roots song called “Water” that they wrote as an open letter to him in 2002.
 Black Thought’s lyrics are especially poignant today.
 Rest in peace, Malik B.